 Anthony Boyle and Toby Jones are to star in a compelling new drama for BBC Two, provisionally title Danny Boy.

-Filming is underway on the feature-length show, which will follow a young man’s journey from medal-winning war hero to alleged murderer, and his search for truth in the fog of war.
+The feature-length show, follows a young man’s journey from medal-winning war hero to alleged murderer, and his search for truth in the fog of war.

 Anthony Boyle (Ordeal By Innocence, The Plot Against America) plays real-life soldier Brian Wood, accused of war crimes in Iraq by the human rights lawyer Phil Shiner, played by Toby Jones (Marvellous, Detectorists).